|

 Websites

-Websites continue the software faceoff with advanced browser platforms.
-E*Trade’s program continues the Power name and contains an order ticket with 10 trade types.
-Among them are Hidden and Stop Limit on Quote.
-Once again, we find simulated trading, which helps to learn the advanced order ticket.
-Charting is on an equally high level.
+The software battle continues on the web with advanced browser platforms.
+E*Trade’s browser platform also uses the Power name and includes an order ticket with 10 order types.
+These include Hidden and Stop Limit on Quote.
+Simulated trading is available again, which helps users learn the advanced trade ticket.
+Charting is also top tier.

-- Follow Feed (a list of recent trades by tasty employees)
+- Follow Feed (recent trades made by tasty employees)

-- Backtesting (examine how a trade performed in the past)
+- Backtesting (see how a trade would have performed in the past)

 - Journal (create and edit notes on your trading)